ashfurrow/blog/source/blog/2012-02-20-apple-rumours-tv-ipad-3-retina-macs.markdown

 date: 2012-02-20 00:00
 ---

 Last Summer I predicted that there would be no iPad 3 that Fall and that there would be no iPhone 5 - that any new iPhone would be only an incremental upgrade to the iPhone 4.
 I was right on both accounts and I attribute the rumours to wishful thinking by tech bloggers.
-Those same tech bloggers are back and this time, they're talking TV.<!--more-->Apple rumour sites seem to get so lost in the cycle of linking to one another that a cyclical, masturbatory frenzy really can't help itself from forming.
+Those same tech bloggers are back and this time, they're talking TV.

+Apple rumour sites seem to get so lost in the cycle of linking to one another that a cyclical, masturbatory frenzy really can't help itself from forming.
 They got so lost in [mystery case manufactures](http://www.geek.com/articles/mobile/iphone-5-case-leaks-show-3g-like-body-20110727/) and feeding off one another that it was no longer "will there be an iPhone 5?" but rather "what will the iPhone 5 be like?"
 Teardrop shape?
 Oval home button?
 4" display?
 LTE?

 Jesus.